AustinGil/presentations/make-div.md

 # 2.1 Prepare a packet

-**Packet**: a small chunck of data from a larger message.
+With the IP, browser can prepare packet.

 <v-click>

-With the IP, browser can prepare packet.
+**Packet**: a small chunk of data which is part of a larger message.
 </v-click>